flaturtha/CharlieChan/_short-stories/gypsys-warning.md

 "Detectives deal in hard, everyday facts," stated Tommy.
 "They're about the last people to apply to for uncanny experiences."

 "I know.
-But I was hoping--"
+But I was hoping --- "

 Tommy suddenly rose from his chair.

-"Listen," he said eagerly. .
+"Listen," he said eagerly.
 "I think you've come to the right shop.
 What about the death of Walter Webster?"

 "You mean the writer of those books on the supernatural?"